Create Your First Project

 2011 - Ongoing

-I recall my first desire to become an artist as early as the age of seven.
+I recall my first desire to become an artist at the age of seven.
 While other children dreamed of becoming doctors or firefighters, I distinctly remember saying, “I want to be like Picasso.”
-I’m not sure why.
-In the 1990s, my only source of information was the Encarta Encyclopedia—perhaps my father mentioned Picasso’s name, and I memorized it.
-Little did I know then about his work or influence.
+In the 1990s, my only window onto the world was an encyclopedia.
+I did not yet understand Picasso’s work or historical weight—only that his name carried the echo of creation.
+What I did understand, intuitively, was the impulse to make.

-As I grew older, I would spend entire days locked in my room painting.
-I began with oil on canvas, later experimenting with watercolor and photography.
-Over time, my artistic language evolved into a reflection on light, perception, and the structures that give meaning to visual experience.
+As I grew older, I spent countless hours painting in solitude.
+I began with oil on canvas, later moving toward watercolor and, eventually, photography.
+Over time, my artistic language evolved into an inquiry into light, perception, time, and the invisible structures through which meaning emerges in visual experience.

-WHAT IS ART? is not a rejection of institutions but a call to reflection.
-Through collage and recontextualized photography, the project invites viewers to reconsider the systems that define artistic value.
-Rather than mocking the art world, it seeks to understand its complexity and to question how art can remain both relevant and accessible in a globalized, commercial landscape.
+"On Meaning" is not conceived as a rejection of institutions, but as a space of reflection within them.
+Through collage, recontextualized photography, and conceptual assemblages, the project examines the systems—historical, economic, and symbolic—through which artistic meaning is constructed and negotiated today.
+Rather than mocking the art world, it seeks to understand its mechanisms from within, and to question how artistic integrity may endure in a globalized and commercial landscape.

-By juxtaposing images, symbols, and fragments of artistic discourse, the work explores the fine line between reverence and irony.
-It asks whether contemporary art, in its pursuit of innovation, has drifted away from its human and ethical essence.
-My intention is not to accuse but to reopen dialogue—to remind us that art, at its best, mirrors our shared search for truth, beauty, and connection.
+By juxtaposing images, symbols, and fragments of artistic discourse, the work navigates the fragile boundary between reverence and irony.
+It asks whether contemporary art, in its pursuit of constant innovation and visibility, risks drifting away from the human, spiritual, and ethical dimensions that once gave it depth.
+These questions are posed not as accusations, but as invitations to reopen dialogue.